 Sealed and Delivering

-The R-Guard liquid flashing and sealant system got its start in the damp climate of the Pacific Northwest.
+The R-Guard Cat 5 liquid flashing and sealant system got its start in the damp climate of the Pacific Northwest.
 PROSOCO modified the formulation to eliminate phthalate plasticizers in response to a request by the Bullitt Center design team.
 This success in Living Building Challenge Red List optimization led the company to change the entire product offering.
 Since then, PROSOCO has eliminated over 2-million pounds of phthalates, with successful installations in every climate zone in America.

-R-Guard is moisture-cured, meaning it can be applied even to damp surfaces or during even the most humid days.
+The Cat 5 system is moisture-cured, meaning it can be applied even to damp surfaces or during even the most humid days.
 With a tight deadline to open The Kendeda Building by the fall of 2019 and the application of the air and water barrier occurring in the spring, the construction team could not afford delays.
 The fluid applied system was applied easily by roller and could be applied before or even shortly after southern afternoon rain showers.

 Testing the Seal